Board of Directors

 A portrait of Sam standing in her yard in front of a birdhouse.
 She has short brown hair, tan skin, big earrings, and a big smile.
 She is wearing a sleeveless dress with a black and white pattern.
 She has a tattoo of mountains and rivers on one arm.

-Member (January 2023 – present)
+Member (January 2023 – Present)

 Sam Zimmer (she/her) is an educator, nature nerd, and lover of creative expression.
 Sam has a BA in Cultural Anthropology from Fordham University and a dual MA in Childhood Special and General Education from Bank Street College of Education.
 Sam loved being a classroom teacher for 4th and 5th graders for many years (general and special education).
 She has also enjoyed working with kids of all ages in non-traditional settings, especially outside as an environmental educator!
-Her passions include
+Her passions include increasing access to the arts and the natural world and disability / racial / environmental justice.
+Everything is connected!
+She is the founder and host of the podcast Earth, Wind, and Water: We Will be Ancestors and currently works for an arts nonprofit as an Education Program Coordinator.

 As a member of an art collective that explored the intersection of creative play and liberation throughout her twenties–Sam is so excited to work with the Inclusive Arts Vermont team and community as a board member.
 To cultivate communities of care and sense of belonging, Sam loves building and showing up for and with community, near and far.
 A native New Yorker, Sam is a both a city and country creature whose heart stretches from the pulse of Providence block parties to the white noise of water streaming down backcountry mountains.
 Her ADHD has her constantly seeking thrills and calm through hiking & camping, gardening, moving her body, making art with recycled materials, and playing music with others on her fiddle and cello.
 In her spare time, she is slowly learning to become a luthier.